Before making a planning application

 Written submissions can be made to gain advice on all types of development proposals including:

-- all residential, commercial, agricultural or community based development
+- all new dwellings, new commercial, agricultural or community based developments

 The level of information needed will vary depending on the nature of the proposed development.
 We will always need the following basic information to provide you with advice: